Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Sub-secondary breakup processes

-In both of these sub-secondary processes, the RTI mechanism establishes a topology that evolves into ligaments that disintegrates through aerodynamically assisted capillary breakups.
-However, the ligament mode has a prominent transverse acceleration, and the bag mode illustrates the same in the longitudinal direction.
-The bag mode also involves an additional bag film breakup, generating very small droplets.
+In both of these sub-secondary processes, the RTI mechanism destabilizes the KHI crests in the azimuthal direction and eventually establishes a topology that evolves into ligaments that disintegrate through aerodynamically assisted capillary action.
+However, the ligament mode originates from a dominant transverse acceleration to the undulations, whereas the bag mode is driven by a dominant acceleration in the longitudinal direction aligned with the flow axis.
+The bag mode involves the breakup of bag film, generating very small droplets.
 The sheets are ruptured by the spontaneous appearance of holes bound by unstable rims.
-These rims shed ligaments and droplets.
-AS this system entail a lot of perturbations from the extreme aerodynamic forcing, multiple holes may appear, and their merges leave behind a thicker intermediate rim.
+These rims shed droplets via ligaments \citep{chandraAerodynamicBagBreakup2024}.
+As this system is significantly perturbed due to the extreme aerodynamic forcing, multiple holes appear on the bags, and their mergers leave behind a thicker intermediate rim \citep{neelFinesCollisionLiquid2020,agbaglahBreakupThinLiquid2021}.
 This disintegrates into another class of droplets.
+For both modes of sub-secondary breakups, ligaments constitute the terminal topological structures preceding the formation of the final daughter fragments, and the primary distinction between modes lies in the specific route leading to ligament formation.

-A higher inertia is required for this drag to manifest as waves and initiate bag mode.
-Hence, we observe an abundant occurrence of bag mode in this high $We-Re$ regime of present experiments, with a very rare sight of ligament mode as evident in figure \ref{fig3}.
+A higher inertia associated with the airflow is required for this drag to manifest as waves and initiate bag mode.
+Hence, we observe an abundant occurrence of bag mode in this high $We$ regime of present experiments, with a very rare sight of ligament mode as illustrated in Appendix \ref{appS}.
+This behavior can be explained using effective dimensionless parameters defined at the local undulation level.

+These sub-secondary breakups can be imagined as the elementary fragmentation processes happening at a smaller scale, and the emergent systems depict the stripping of liquid mass from the parent droplet body in a recurrent fashion.
+This phenomenon is illustrated through figure \ref{fig:stripping}.
+The schematic shows an undulation marked by index '$i$', which breaks through the sub-secondary process, generating droplets with size distribution $p^i(d)$.
+This exposes a fresh surface on the parent drop, which undergoes further deformation and creation of new undulations.
+The $i$-th undulation is also accompanied by other perturbations indexed $i+1, i+2, i+3 ...$ that undergo further breakups.
+Recurrent breakup events at smaller scales contribute to overall stripping processes, and when the resultant droplets aggregate, they determine the overall size distribution. \citet{dorschnerFormationRecurrentShedding2020a} observed a similar recurrent breakup pattern, which resembled a ligament shedding event, generating a burst of droplets.